 Debt ceiling talks aren't going well.
 Here's where they stand

-Republican negotiators are expressing frustration at the state of staff-level talks, a day after President Biden and House Speaker Kevin McCarthy met at the White House and expressed optimism that a deal could be reached to raise the debt ceiling.
+"I think we can make progress today.
+I'm hoping that we can make progress," McCarthy said on Wednesday morning, before level setting that the groups remain "far apart."

+His comments come a day after Republican negotiators shared their frustration at the state of staff-level talks.

-"There is a significant gap between where we are and where they are," Louisiana Rep. Garret Graves told reporters on Capitol Hill on Tuesday night.
+"There is a significant gap between where we are and where they are," Louisiana Rep. Garret Graves, a top proxy for McCarthy in talks told reporters on Capitol Hill on Tuesday night.
 "Unless and until the White House recognizes that this is a spending problem, then we're gonna continue to have a significant gap."

-Graves, who is a top proxy for Speaker McCarthy in talks, said no additional meetings with the White House negotiators had been scheduled as of Tuesday evening.
-Graves said that he and North Carolina Rep. Patrick McHenry, a key McCarthy ally involved in the talks, are ready to meet again as long as it's not a "rehashing of the same discussion."

-"They have their work to do, and we have our work to do," McHenry said.
-"But the onus is on them on spending."

 Meanwhile, the White House is still talking about reducing the deficit by closing tax loopholes and raising taxes on billionaires, which has already been rejected by Republicans.